How to save money on a cruise: 45 expert tips

 Choosing the right travel credit card can be daunting.
 There are tons of options out there, each with their own pros and cons.
 Some have huge annual fees with a slew of benefits while others cost you nothing with $0 annual fees.

-But, if you aren’t careful about choosing a credit card that fits your travel needs (and budget), you risk not get your money’s worth.
+But, if you aren’t careful about choosing a credit card that fits your travel needs (and budget), you risk not getting your money’s worth.
 On the other hand, having a travel card that aligns with your spending and redemption preferences can be very rewarding and save you money over time.

 The Royal Caribbean Visa Signature credit card is aimed at loyal Royal Caribbean cruisers who vacation with the cruise line multiple times a year.
 With no annual fee and the potential to unlock some decent benefits at sea with Royal Caribbean, it might seem like a good fit for you.